ShiningLab/Recurrent-Text-Editing/data/README.md

 # Recursive-Text-Editing: Data

 ## Introduction
-This folder contains the code to generate the raw dataset for the Mathematical Operator Insertion (MOI) domain.
+This folder contains the code to generate the raw dataset for the Arithmetic Operators Insertion (AOI) domain.
 To solve the task, given a sequence of positive real numbers, a good learner should insert appropriate mathematical operators between two numbers to hold a valid equation.
 For example, the model should insert "+" between "1" and "1" and "==" between "1" and "2" for the sequence of positive real numbers "1 1 2" to hold a valid equation "1 + 1 == 2."
 The penultimate is always the equation mark "==" and the last one is always the value of the left side.

 ## Parameters
 + vocabulary size